louismullie/temp-data/markdown_final/a786d1b6-58ef-f12c-3b7b-ddcc81b3ecca.md

 2.4 General Dosing Advice

 Dosing in Elderly Patients

 Due to a decrease in unbound clearance of valproate and possibly a greater sensitivity to somnolence in the elderly, the starting dose should be reduced in these patients.
 Dosage should be increased more slowly and with regular monitoring for fluid and nutritional intake, dehydration, somnolence, and other adverse reactions.
 Dose reductions or discontinuation of valproate should be considered in patients with decreased food or fluid intake and in patients with excessive somnolence.
 The ultimate therapeutic dose should be achieved on the basis of both tolerability and clinical response [see Warnings and Precautions (5.16), Use in Specific Populations (8.5), and Clinical Pharmacology (12.3)].

 Dose-Related Adverse Reactions

 The frequency of adverse effects (particularly elevated liver enzymes and thrombocytopenia) may be dose-related.
-The probability of thrombocytopenia appears to increase significantly at total valproate concentrations of ≥ 110 mcg/mL (females) or ≥ 135 mcg/mL (males) [see Warnings and Precautions (5.8)] .
+The probability of thrombocytopenia appears to increase significantly at total valproate concentrations of ≥ 110 mcg/mL (females) or ≥ 135 mcg/mL (males) [see Warnings and Precautions (5.8)].
 The benefit of improved therapeutic effect with higher doses should be weighed against the possibility of a greater incidence of adverse reactions.

- G.I.
-Irritation
+ G. I. Irritation

-Patients who experience G.I. irritation may benefit from administration of the drug with food or by slowly building up the dose from an initial low level.
+Patients who experience G. I. irritation may benefit from administration of the drug with food or by slowly building up the dose from an initial low level.

 2.5 Dosing in Patients Taking Rufinamide